jcarrus/typr/README.md

 - If audio recording fails, check if your microphone is set as the default input device

 ### macOS
-- If `cliclick` doesn't work, make sure to grant accessibility permissions in System Preferences > Security & Privacy > Privacy > Accessibility
+- If Hammerspoon doesn't work, make sure to:
+  1. Grant accessibility permissions in System Preferences > Security & Privacy > Privacy > Accessibility
+  2. Check that Hammerspoon is running (look for the hammer icon in your menu bar)
+  3. Reload the Hammerspoon configuration by clicking the hammer icon and selecting "Reload Config"
 - If audio recording fails, check your microphone permissions in System Preferences > Security & Privacy > Privacy > Microphone